MicroEJ/docs/KernelDeveloperGuide/overview.rst

    another application through a Shared Interface.
 For that to be possible, a conversion proxy must be registered for this kernel type.

--  Tools libraries: tools that plug into MicroEJ SDK, extending them with feature that are specific to the firmware, like deployment of an application, a management console, ...
+-  Tools libraries: tools that plug into the SDK, extending them with feature that are specific to the firmware, like deployment of an application, a management console, ...